adouz/534rch-Script-42-init-/README.md

 About
 ------

-This script was a part of my school project (init) on 42 Cursus. and i just want to share it on my github.
+This script was a part of my school project (init) on 42 Cursus.(https://1337.ma/)

 Installation
 ------------